MackoyS/wildlife-classification/README.md

 ![graph8](./images/tai_map.jpg)

 For this capstone project, I worked with a hypothetical client Taï National Park to help analyze over 16,500 still images from 8 image classes to create a multi-image classification model that would help their researchers correctly identify the image class.
-With our analysis and modeling, our stakeholder Taï National Park can use our data driven insights to help identify poor performing camera traps and accurately identify local wildlife for their ebola virus research.
+With my analysis and modeling, my stakeholder Taï National Park can use my data driven insights to help identify poor performing camera traps and accurately identify local wildlife for their ebola virus research.

 ## Business Objective
 With the number of photos that camera traps can take increasing as technology in the field gets better and better, it is more important than ever that NGOs and Research Organizations find ways to keep their scientists and researchers doing what they were hired to do.
 In the Taï National Parks case, they are studying the local Ebola Virus variant to find out how it came to the National Park and how it is transmitted.
 Through this image classification model, researchers will be heading towards a system where they can touch one button and sort through thousands of images accurately.
 This way they will be able to get back to their focus on discovering how Ebola came to be and how it transmits inside of Taï National Park.